WOVNio/WOVN.php/docker/HOWTO.md

 docker-compose rm -fs
 ```

-## Use local html-swapper
+## Use local html-swapper and widget
-1. wovn.ini
+1. change html-swapper url
-Add the following to wovn.ini.sample
+Add the following line to wovn.ini.sample
+`host.docker.internal` is understood by docker as the localhost of host OS.
 ```
 api_url = "http://host.docker.internal:3001/v0/"
 ```